HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/flint_stone.md

 The **Flint Stone** is an indestructible [Obstacle](/obstacles) added to the game in the v0.10.0 "Back with a Bang" update on September 14th, 2023.
-It is only destroyable with an airdrop, but drops good loot.
+It is destroyable with an airdrop or a weapon with piercing damage, but the flint stone drops good loot.

 # Location & Spawning